Vangetsu/PromptBunny/README.md

 Midjourney AI is a type of AI that can generate realistic and relevant images from text input.
 However, Midjourney AI often requires specific and detailed text input to produce good results.
 Chatgpt prompts are a way of using chatgpt, a conversational AI.
-We will use these special chatgpt promtps to generate image prompts from natural language input.
+We will use special chatgpt promtps created for Midjourney to generate image prompts from natural language input.
-Image prompts are text inputs/descriptions that are more suitable for Midjourney AI to generate images from.
+Image prompts are text descriptions that are more suitable for Midjourney AI to generate images from.

 By using chatgpt prompts, you can: